 For cleaning oneself in the bathroom without resorting to the shower, bathtub, or cleaning wipes, nothing compares to a bidet.
 A common feature in bathrooms in Europe, South America, and some Asian countries, the bidet is slowly catching on in North American bathrooms.

 Essentially, a bidet is a hybrid bathing fixture for your private parts.
-While a bidet is not a toilet, sink, or bathtub, it is a fixture all its own that nonetheless does share characteristics of those other bathroom components.
+While a bidet is not a toilet, sink, or bathtub, it is a fixture all its own that shares characteristics of those other bathroom components.

 Equipment / Tools

 - Tape measure